French-Speaking Countries in the World

 France: The birthplace of the French language and a significant global economic and cultural power.

-Switzerland: The French language (swiss variant) is spoken in Romandy, the western part of Switzerland.
+Switzerland: The French language (Swiss variant) is spoken in Romandy, the western part of Switzerland.
 This includes areas like Geneva, Vaud, Jura, and Neuchâtel.

 Luxembourg: The country authorized three languages — French, German, and the national language, Luxembourgish.